microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-markuserascompromisedresponseaction.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Describes a 'Mark User As Compromised' response action.
+Describes a response action that sets the users risk level to "high" in Microsoft Entra ID.
-Sets the users risk level to "high" in Azure Active Directory, triggering corresponding identity protection policies.
+This response action sets the user's risk level to `high` in Microsoft Entra ID, which triggers the identity protection policies for a `high` risk level.

 Inherits from [microsoft.graph.security.responseAction](../resources/security-responseaction.md).